-Following Barro's lead, some people have detected no unique African explanation for Africa's poor performance but blame it all on poor policies, the usual violations of the Washington Consensus, including the lack of openness, low savings rates, flawed monetary and fiscal policies, as well as lack of access to the sea, a tropical climate, Dutch disease, corruption and sometimes even the kitchen sink.
+Following Barro's lead, some people have detected no unique African explanation for Africa's poor performance but blame it all on poor policies, the well-known violations of Washington Consensus strictures, including the lack of openness, low savings rates, flawed monetary and fiscal policies, as well as lack of access to the sea, a tropical climate, Dutch disease, corruption and sometimes even the kitchen sink.
 Sachs and Warner, for example, follow this line of thinking.
 On the other hand, Paul Collier, as well as Collier and Gunning and Easterly and Levine point to the importance of ethnic diversity.
-Collier and Gunning, for example, claim that ethno-linguistic fractionalization (ELF), accounts for 35% of the growth shortfall, or 45% if closely linked poor policies are included.
-José Garcia-Montalvo and Marta Reynal-Querol prefer polarization as the measure of diversity of greatest relevance in most cases but share the general view of the importance of diversity's impact on growth.
+Collier and Gunning, for example, claim that ethnolinguistic fractionalization (ELF), accounts for 35% of the growth shortfall in Sub-Saharan Africa, or for 45% if closely linked poor policies are included .
+José Garcia-Montalvo and Marta Reynal-Querol prefer polarization as the measure of diversity of greatest relevance in most country cases but share the general view of the importance of diversity's impact on growth.

 The main argument being put forward by such authors as Easterly and Levine is that polarized societies can't agree on needed public goods and are more likely to engage in rent-seeking activities.
-Collier similarly points to ELF as reducing trust, increasing transactions costs and adversely affecting development generally.
-Bates does not embrace the ELF measure in the same way but agrees to emphasize that contacts and
+Collier similarly points to ELF as reducing trust, increasing